 - Licensing note: The use of IP lockers or other forms of license authentication is prohibited as the no obfuscation and no remote code rules make this impractical.
-We understand the need to protect your content from theft, and we will be providing tools to combat such practices in the near future.
-Until then, you are to abide by the above rules.

 If a download link is not working, or you believe a resource is in violation of the above rules, flag the topic and let staff investigate.
 Do not discuss the matter in the topic to avoid arguments.